neokd/NeoGPT/README.md

 Note: NeoGPT is continuously evolving.
 Your feedback shapes its future.

+Join our [Discord](https://discord.gg/JW7YD5Yt) community to stay up to date with the latest developments.

 # Table of Contents
 - [Getting Started](#getting-started)
 - [Supported Retriever](#supported-retriever)